 A monitor which may suits one recordist might not suit another.

 There are some factors which influence your decision on purchasing a studio monitor.
-Those factors are
+These factors are,

 - Driver Size